theupdateframework/pep-maximum-security-model/README.rst

   its metadata.
 A compromise of t-1 keys is insufficient to compromise the role itself.
 Saying that a role requires (t, n) keys denotes the threshold signature property.

-Minimum Security Model

-There are two security models to consider when integrating TUF with PyPI.
-The one proposed in this PEP is the minimum security model, which supports verification of PyPI distributions that are signed with private cryptographic keys stored on PyPI.
-Distributions uploaded by developers are signed by PyPI and immediately available for download.
-A possible future extension to this PEP, discussed in Appendix B, proposes the maximum security model and allows a developer to sign for his/her project.
-Developer keys are not stored online: therefore, projects are safe from PyPI compromises.

-The minimum security model requires no action from a developer and protects against malicious CDNs [19]_ and public mirrors.
-To support continuous delivery of uploaded packages, PyPI signs for projects with an online key.
-This level of security prevents projects from being accidentally or deliberately tampered with by a mirror or a CDN because the mirror or CDN will not have any of the keys required to sign for projects.
-However, it does not protect projects from attackers who have compromised PyPI, since attackers can manipulate TUF metadata using the keys stored online.

-This PEP proposes that the *bins* role (and its delegated roles) sign for all PyPI projects with an online key.
-The *targets* role, which only signs with an offline key, MUST delegate all PyPI projects to the *bins* role.
-This means that when a package manager such as pip (i.e., using TUF) downloads a distribution from a project on PyPI, it will consult the *bins* role about the TUF metadata for the project.
-If no bin roles delegated by *bins* specify the project's distribution, then the project is considered to be non-existent on PyPI.

 Extension to the Minimum Security Model